ofreshy/parallel/README.md

 python - compile protos
 First you need to install protobuf with protoc and make sure that protobuf is installed.
-Make sure that all are version 3.x
+Make sure that all are version 3.x When writing this, the google protobuf version version 3.0.0a4 did not link some of the extra google messages.
+Therefoe, two of the ones that are used (Any and Timestamp) are copied manually into google_messages directory.

+When calling the protoc compiler, you will need to provide the path to the source files, and the path to the output files.
+For example, assuming that you are on the protobuf directory of this project, and you would like your output files to be in <dest>, the command will look like : protoc --python_out=<dest> --proto_path=protobuf protobuf/messages/event.proto